A combinatorial spanning tree model for knot Floer homology: Definition of the complex

+as required.
+Finally, $d^{1,1}$ is defined on all monomials by induction on degree using \eqref{eq:d11(1)} and \eqref{eq:dkl(xyi)}, and the proof of well-definedness goes through in the same way.

 \begin{remark} The map $d^{1,1}$ decreases degree (of polynomials in the $y_i$) by one, $d^{1,2}$ and $d^{2,1}$ preserve degree, and $d^{2,2}$ increases degree by one.
-Knowing just this, the total map $d_{I,I''}$ is determined up to an overall scalar by \eqref{eq:YIrelation} and \eqref{eq:dkl(yix)}.
-In particular, the maps in the two cases distinguished by $\nu$ differ only by an overall factor of $T^C$. \end{remark}
+Knowing just this, the total map $d_{I,I''}$ is determined up to an overall scalar by \eqref{eq:YIrelation} and \eqref{eq:dkl(xyi)}, since the value of $d^{2,2}(1)$ is forced to be a multiple of the relator on $\YY_I$, and the values of $d^{1,2}(1)$ and $d^{2,1}(1)$ are forced in order for \eqref{eq:d12welldefined} and \eqref{eq:d21welldefined} to hold.
+In particular, the maps in the two cases distinguished by $\nu$ differ only by an overall factor of $T^C$.
+(Compare Section \ref{sec:commutation}.) \end{remark}